StickyCube/object-squish/README.md

 `Function` -> a function which is passed the key and returns the modified key

+#### options.stopWhen

+A predicate, called with the object being processed, returning a boolean indicating whether to descend into the object or not.

 ## Usage Examples

 #### Example using modifyKey